sorru94/edgehog-zephyr-device/samples/edgehog_app/README_NXP.md

 - The location of your Astarte instance.
 The default for the Astarte quick instance is an `astarte` folder in your home.
 - The Astarte API endpoint.
-If you followed the Astarte quick instance guide you should have choosen to configure Astarte for an external device.
+If you followed the Astarte quick instance guide you should have chosen to configure Astarte for an external device.
 As a consequence this endpoint will be:
   `api.astarte.<YOUR IP ADDRESS>.nip.io`.
 - A device ID registered using the dashboard and its associated credential secret.
 If you followed the Astarte quick instance guide you can register a device in the dashboard, navigating to the